Fawn Point is a rare Siamese point. Only the traditional Cat Association recognizes it as an official color. – Photo by Hockeyben

 It is also usually a cat that gets along well with dogs, although this, of course, it also depends on the compatibility of your partner with the feline species.
 In any case, things go better if coexistence is instituted from an early age.
 Otherwise, it is better to ensure that the contact is made gradually.

 It is much riskier to have a bird or a small rodent living next to you, since his hunting instinct can be awakened at any time.
 If the situation presents itself, some vigilance is required.
-For example, if you are out, the small animal should be kept in a place inaccessible to the cat.
+These may include, if you are out, the small animal should be kept in a place inaccessible to the cat.

 In any case, you have to satisfy your urgent need to scratch.
 If there is no scratching post in the house or garden, will not hesitate to use the furniture or curtains.